Mkojok/keywords/README.md

 # keywords

-Unsupervised ways to get keywords from texts, using Yake and Rake
+Unsupervised ways to extract keywords from texts, using Yake and Rake.